GuineaBot3Labs/.github/profile/README.md

 ## How to Get Involved

-Joining GuineaBot3Labs means becoming part of a vibrant community dedicated to technological innovation, please note, that there is no financial compensation.
+Joining GuineaBot3Labs means becoming part of a small community dedicated to learning, please note, that there is no financial compensation.
 Your contribution is optional, and will be included in the CREDITS.txt of the repository contributed to.

 ### Steps to Join